S1h2u/GeminiDecode-Multilanguage-Document-Extraction-by-Gemini-Pro/README.md

 Model Processing: The input is forwarded to the Gemini Pro pre-trained model via an API call.
 Result Generation: The Gemini Pro pre-trained model processes the input and generates the output.
 Output Display: The results are returned to the frontend for formatting and display.

+Requirements
+To run this project, you need to have:

+Python 3.x installed on your machine.
+A valid Google API key for accessing the Gemini API.

+Create a .env file in the project root directory and add your Google API key:

+GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY

+Install the required libraries:

+pip install -r requirements.txt

+Usage
+Run the Streamlit application:

+streamlit run app.py
+Open your web browser and navigate to http://localhost:8501.

+Upload a PDF document and enter your prompt to extract information.

+Created by: Shubham Godse
+Email: shubhamgodse475@gmail.com